unn-dynamic-systems/rotary_states/README.md

 $$

 This framework allows you to find rotational regimes and determine their stability.

+## My master's thesis
+This [presentation](https://slides.com/dmitryhorkin/master-3/fullscreen) is about my master's thesis based on this library

 ## Rotational regimes finding

 The rotation modes are described by the **rotation period**, the **phase period** and the **initial conditions**.